Update 03/01/22: See even more on this subject in my post: Color Management 101 for Photographers”

 But let’s face it: the main reasons most people avoid profiling their monitor are because they’ve got to buy something, and/or they think it’s too complicated.

-The truth is, it can be quite simple to get your monitor to match the output of your photo printer OR favorite custom print lab.
+The truth is, it can be quite simple.
 All you need are the right tools, the main one being a Monitor Profiling package, which consists of a piece of hardware called a colorimeter, and the software to go with it.

 Here are the two best packages available (available at Amazon, B&H Photo, etc.):

 1) X-Rite i1 Display Pro or Plus (now rebranded as the “Calibrite ColorChecker”) – I love X Rite products, and this is the one I use.
-It costs around $225 street price, and is available from Amazon, B&H Photo, etc. Click here for more from X-rite.
+It costs around $250 street price, and is available from Amazon, B&H Photo, etc. Click here for more from X-rite.

 2) Datacolor SpyderX Elite – Around $250 street price – Although the package does an excellent job, I personally don’t think the software is as user-friendly as the X-Rite product, but it’s really a “Ford vs Chevy” argument – either product is great.
 Click here for more from Datacolor.

 The following 4 videos (split into 4 parts for ease of viewing) are specific to the X-Rite i1 Display Pro, but the procedure should be similar for the Datacolor Spyder.
 Watch all four videos sequentially – these take about 15 minutes (or less) total to watch – Best viewed in HD – Enjoy!

 By the way, here’s a link to my Photoshop YouTube Channel